MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 [!INCLUDE [aml-delete-resource-group](includes/aml-delete-resource-group.md)]

-## Next step
+## Related content

-Learn about deploying a model
+Learn about deploying a model:

 > [!div class="nextstepaction"]
 > [Deploy a model](tutorial-deploy-model.md).

 This tutorial used an online data file.
 To learn more about other ways to access data, see [Tutorial: Upload, access, and explore your data in Azure Machine Learning](tutorial-explore-data.md).

-If you would like to learn more about different ways to train models in Azure Machine Learning, see [What is automated machine learning (AutoML)?](concept-automated-ml.md).
 Automated ML is a supplemental tool to reduce the amount of time a data scientist spends finding a model that works best with their data.
+For more information, see [What is automated machine learning](concept-automated-ml.md).

-If you would like more examples similar to this tutorial, see [**Samples**](quickstart-create-resources.md#learn-from-sample-notebooks) section of studio.
-These same samples are available at the [GitHub examples page.](https://github.com/Azure/azureml-examples) The examples include complete Python Notebooks that you can run code and learn to train a model.
+If you would like more examples similar to this tutorial, see [**Samples**](quickstart-create-resources.md#learn-from-sample-notebooks).
+These samples are available at the [GitHub examples page](https://github.com/Azure/azureml-examples).
+The examples include complete Python Notebooks that you can run code and learn to train a model.
 You can modify and run existing scripts from the samples, containing scenarios including classification, natural language processing, and anomaly detection.